-These Easy Pesto Baked Potatoes are a simple, quick, delicious way to serve potatoes at a dinner party!
+This Easy Pesto Baked Potatoes Recipe is a simple, quick, delicious, flavorful way to serve potatoes at a potluck or dinner party!

 Learning to be authentic and real when you make a mistake takes humility.